In Blended Courses, What Should Students Do Online?

 - Identify after-class online activities exercising the highest levels of cognitive function

 Be confident that your selection of which materials to present online and which to present in the classroom will provide the best learning experience for your students.
 Purchase this Magna 20-Minute Mentor program today.

+Make this program available for ongoing training.
 Order the Campus Access License and load the CD content onto your institutionís internal web site for unlimited, convenient, on-demand access for all members of your campus community.